 Five Years of Dynamic Learning

 The program consists of seven first-year positions (three categorical and four preliminary), and three positions each subsequent year, including the chief resident year.
-Many Guthrie residents go on to complete fellowships and about half pursue a career in private practice.
+Many Guthrie residents go on to complete fellowships and about a third pursue a career in private practice.

 Guthrie surgery residents have the benefits of excellent quality medical training while working with some of the nation’s top subspecialists.
 Guthrie offers its surgical residents a unique combination of medical technology, professional expertise and individual attention.

-The general surgery residency training program is designed to provide a broad based exposure in all traditional areas of general and vascular surgery.
+The general surgery residency training program is designed to provide a broad based exposure in all traditional areas of general, trauma and vascular surgery.
 In addition, the program features opportunities to learn and master more recent techniques including advanced laparoscopic surgery, endovascular surgery and surgical ultrasound.

 For more information contact the program's coordinator,

 Laura Warner, at Laura.Warner@guthrie.org or 570-887-3585.